-In this article we will show you, What will be the better approach to configure SSIS Incremental Load with example.
-We already explained Incremental Load in our previous example but we used OLE Db Command Transformation to update the records in target table.
-Although this approach is good for small amount of data but, for large data sets there will be a performance issue.
+In this article, we will show you what will be the better approach to configure SSIS Incremental Load with example.
+We already explained the Incremental Load in our previous case, but we used OLE Db Command Transformation to update the records in the target table.
+Although this approach is suitable for a small amount of data, for large data sets, there will be a performance issue.

 Now let’s see the data inside the target table as well.

-Here our task is to load extra 4 records into target table and update data present in 2, 5, 10 rows.
+Here our task is to load extra 4 records into the target table and update data present in 2, 5, 10 rows.

 Configuring SSIS Incremental Load